-CHESTER J. CULVER, 50, has been a member of the Board of Directors of Farmer Mac since April 4, 2012 and serves as the chairman of the Public Policy Committee and as a member of the Credit and Business Development Committee and the Risk Committee.
+CHESTER J. CULVER, 51, has been a member of the Board of Directors of Farmer Mac since April 4, 2012 and serves as the chairman of the Public Policy Committee and as a member of the Audit Committee and the Risk Committee.
 In 2006, Gov. Culver was elected and served as Governor of the State of Iowa from 2006 until 2010.
 Prior to that time, Gov. Culver served as Secretary of State for the State of Iowa from 1998 to 2006.
 A graduate of Virginia Polytechnic Institute and State University, Gov. Culver began his career as an environmental and consumer advocate in the Iowa Attorney General's Office.
 After receiving his Master of Arts in Teaching at Drake University in 1994, he taught government and history in Des Moines, Iowa, where he also coached football and basketball.
 Gov. Culver has served the National Governors Association as Chairman of both the Governors Wind Energy Coalition and Governors Biofuels Coalition.
-He was elected as the Federal Liaison to the U.S. Congress by the Democratic Governors Association, and served as a member of the Democratic Governors Executive Committee.
+He was elected as the Federal Liaison to the U.S. Congress by the Democratic Governors Association and served as a member of the Democratic Governors Executive Committee.
 Gov. Culver is the founder of the Chet Culver Group, a renewable energy and infrastructure consultancy firm.

-SARA L. FAIVRE-DAVIS, 51, has been a member of the Board of Directors of Farmer Mac since September 30, 2010 and serves as a member of the Audit Committee, the Compensation Committee, the Credit and Business Development Committee, and the Risk Committee.
-Dr. Faivre-Davis is currently co-owner and managing partner of Wild Type Ranch, which she operates with her husband, Ralph Mitchell.
+SARA L. FAIVRE, 52, has been a member of the Board of Directors of Farmer Mac since September 30, 2010 and serves as a member of the Audit Committee, the Compensation Committee, the Credit and Business Development Committee, and the Risk Committee.
+In 2015, Dr. Faivre founded and is President of Sara Faivre Executive Mentoring, which provides executive coaching and leadership development consulting to emerging technology, biotechnology, and agricultural firms.
+Dr. Faivre also co-owns and is an advisory partner of Wild Type Ranch along with her husband, Ralph Mitchell.
 She has operated Wild Type Ranch since 2005.
-Dr. Faivre-Davis co-founded GenomicFX, a livestock genomics company, and served as Vice President of Bioinformatics and Vice President of Swine Business Development from 2000 to 2001.
+Dr. Faivre co-founded GenomicFX, a livestock genomics company, and served as Vice President of Bioinformatics and Vice President of Swine Business Development from 2000 to 2001.
 In 2001, she co-founded ViaGen, Inc., a livestock genetic improvement company, where she served in several capacities, including President, from 2001 to 2006.
-Dr. Faivre-Davis has held research positions as a staff scientist with the United States Department of Agriculture on the Bovine Genome Project and with the University of Iowa on the Human Genome Project.
+Dr. Faivre has held research positions as a staff scientist with the United States Department of Agriculture on the Bovine Genome Project and with the University of Iowa on the Human Genome Project.
 Her academic career also includes faculty appointments at the University of Illinois and Texas A&M University.
-Dr. Faivre-Davis also became a board leadership fellow in the National Association of Corporate Directors.
-Dr. Faivre-Davis graduated with honors from Iowa State University with a Bachelor of Science in Agricultural Business and Animal Science in 1986, and she earned her Ph.D. in Genetics from Texas A&M in 1991.
+Dr. Faivre is also a board leadership fellow in the National Association of Corporate Directors where she focuses on training in compensation, cyber security, and risk and serves on the advisory board for the Austin chapter of this association.
+Dr. Faivre graduated with honors from Iowa State University with a Bachelor of Science in Agricultural Business and Animal Science in 1986, and she earned her Ph.D. in Genetics from Texas A&M in 1991.